Cory Catfish (also known as Corydoras, Cory Cats, and Armored Catfish) are one of the most popular species in freshwater fish-keeping.

 - Tank: While a lot of resources will tell you that Cory catfish are fine in 10 gallon tanks, I really disagree.
 I highly recommend going with a 20 or 30 gallon setup if you want to keep a healthy shoal of Corys.

 - Filtration: If you want to go the extra mile, canister filters are a great way to step up your filtration.
 If not, no worries – a hang on back filter should be just fine.
 I recommend the AquaClear Power Filter.

 - Heater: A heater is a vital part of keeping your tank stable.
 I’ve use the Cobalt Aquatics Neotherm for years with great results.

-- Lighting: If you are going to keep live plants (which Cories love), you are going to need an LED light.
+- Lighting: If you are going to keep live plants (which Corys love), you are going to need an LED light.
 The NICREW Classic is a great low-cost option.

-One of the most important pieces in any Cory Catfish tank is the substrate.
-Unlike most freshwater fish, Cories DO NOT do well with gravel – the jagged edges can damage their fins and stomach.
+One of the most important pieces in any Cory catfish tank is the substrate.
+Unlike most freshwater fish, Corys DO NOT do well with gravel – the jagged edges can damage their fins and stomach.

 - Create a supernatural experience by re-creating the natural world in your home

 - soft sand great for soft belly fish and turtles